LukeGrahamLandry/franca/docs/codegen.md

 the hack is to string format a random number into a comment in the string.
 You should strive to have reproducible builds so prefer using some surrounding context to make the string unique rather than an actual random number.

+The top level caching system (ie. when you jit with `franca file.fr`) assumes that generated import strings like that are deterministic based on the other source files.
+If you're generating code by reading other files you should pass the paths to include_bytes as well to add it as a cache input.
+(the same applies to all comptime code).

 ## Assembly

 > See [@/lib/meta.fr](../lib/meta.fr) for various overloads of `fn AsmFunction();`